CSE232-MSU/CSE232/.assets/contributing/markdown-stylesheet.md

 Use LaTeX when describing mathematical expressions.
 Note that, if you are writing the Markdown with a preview given by your text editor, your view may be different from what GitHub will render it as.
 Edit as necessary once you've pushed your Markdown to the repository.

 Of course, since this is a hack-y way of rendering LaTeX in GitHub Markdown, it comes with one caveat: you must use `%2B` to represent the `+` symbol.
 The reasons for why is explained in the gist.

+__Note__: students that are using GitHub's dark mode, or have some sort of dark mode extension on their browser, may not be able to see the LaTeX expressions (because they're rendered in a black font, and would presumably be on a black/very dark background).

 ### 9. Spelling and Grammar